cube-alchemy/cube-alchemy/docs/concepts/plotting.md

 ```

 Notes:

 - Registration is per Python run; call it during startup or from a module that’s imported early.

 - The same `plot_type` name will override an existing handler.

 ## Why a Separate Interface?

-The plotting system is implemented as a separate interface from the core Hypercube because:
+The plotting layer is separate from the core so you can:

-1. **Separation of Concerns**: Data is fundamentally different from visualization
+- Keep data and visualization concerns independent
-2. **Framework Flexibility**: Different applications may require different visualization approaches
+- Swap visualization frameworks without touching core logic
-3. **Future-Proofing**: As visualization libraries evolve, Cube Alchemy can adapt without changing its core
+- Evolve as libraries change without core refactors
-4. **Dependency**: Users who don't need visualization don't need to install visualization libraries
+- Skip extra dependencies when visualization isn't needed

-You can certainly visualize the DataFrames returned by your queries directly.
-However, using the plotting interface (renderers and plot configurations) keeps concerns separate, makes your code clearer and easier to maintain, and also lets you update your plots or switch visualization frameworks.
+You can always plot DataFrames directly.
+Using the plotting interface (renderers and plot configurations) keeps things organized, improves readability and maintainability, and makes updates or framework switches easier.